Hey guys this is David I’m giving another chance to JBL with their JBL reflect flow.

 But for everyday listening, they might sound great as well.
-Speaking of size I’m really pushing for true rods that your feelings that don’t extend beyond my ears a lot of marketing material shows these signup people’s faces.
+Speaking of the size I’m really pushing for true rods that your feelings that don’t extend beyond my ears a lot of marketing material shows these signup people’s faces.

 but let me put my face on the line here let me look street at you right in your eyes you can see the side profile just kind of stick out a little bit here you might be okay with that me personally with my small head I’m not big on it.

 Moving on these is IP seven certified mini they are able to take a submersion of water up to 1meter that’s about 3.3 feet and up to 30 minutes.